-The evaluator used the MITRE CVE git repository, SUSE support center and internet researches to identify publicly documented vulnerabilities.
+The evaluator used the MITRE CVE portal, SUSE support center and internet researches to identify publicly documented vulnerabilities.
+This lead to some tests in the areas of CPU checks and external network interfaces.

 Linux standard tools (dbus-send and basic shell commands) have been used as part of the testing.